jeffdapaz/VisualChatGPTStudio/README.md

 See for more details: [https://learn.microsoft.com/azure/cognitive-services/openai/overview](https://learn.microsoft.com/azure/cognitive-services/openai/overview).

-It's also necessary create on azure two resources, one for the Turbo window and another for the menu commands and the other tool window.
-Please read [this](https://github.com/jeffdapaz/VisualChatGPTStudio/issues/31) for more details.
+Please read [this](https://github.com/jeffdapaz/VisualChatGPTStudio/issues/31) for some more information.

 ## Known Issues